 The American Registry of Radiologic Technologists® (ARRT®*) has implemented a system of Structured Education and Continuing Qualification Requirements (CQR).
 If you were certified as a Radiologic Technologist before January 1, 2011, the new requirements will not apply to you.
 However, technologists who first earned their certificate on or after this date have a license that is time-limited to 10 years.
 Renewing certification for an additional 10 years requires completion of the CQR process.
 Also, moving forward as of now, R.T.’s who pursue additional credentials using the ARRT®‘s* postprimary pathway will need CE credits based on specific subjects.
 This is known as structured education.

 Have any questions?
 Want to tell us how we are doing?
 We'd love to hear from you, just give us a text or call at 657-222-0777

-* ARRT ® and AMERICAN REGISTRY OF RADIOLOGIC TECHNOLOGISTS are registered trademarks owned by The American Registry of Radiologic Technologists.
+* ARRT ®, R.T.® and THE AMERICAN REGISTRY OF RADIOLOGIC TECHNOLOGISTS® are registered trademarks owned by The American Registry of Radiologic Technologists.
 Our courses are accepted by ARRT ® approved third party accreditation mechanisms.
-However, the American Registry of Radiologic Technologists ® does not directly license, endorse, or affiliate with any providers of continuing education for radiologic technologists, this website included.
+However, the The American Registry of Radiologic Technologists ® does not directly license, endorse, or affiliate with any providers of continuing education for radiologic technologists, this website included.

 All content on this site Copyright © 2021 XRC LLC All rights reserved.
 848 N. Rainbow Blvd. #4152 - Las Vegas, NV 89107 657-222-0111